The 3 Best Family Advent Calendars

 Why Have a Family Advent Calendar Tradition?

-The top reason I like to cite as a reason to have an advent calendar tradition is that it adds consistency to your holiday schedule.
+The top reason I like to cite as a reason to have an advent calendar tradition is that it is a great way to add consistency to your holiday schedule.
 We all know it; the Christmas season is busy.
 Teaching your children, the true meaning of Christmas should always take priority during the commercialized holiday season, yet it’s easy to let it slide down the line of ‘to-dos’.

 An intentional family advent calendar allows you to have a consistent teaching tool that will walk your family through bible verse advent cards, the story of Christmas, and the true message of Jesus.